chenjie/file-sync-over-socket/README.md

 Please click `issue` button above↑ to report any issues related to this project
 OR you can shoot an email to <nichenjie2013@gmail.com>

+## License
+This project is licensed under GNU General Public License v3.0 - see [LICENSE](LICENSE) file for more details.